 - Immature ecosystem (no handbrake, shifter, etc).

-- Immature software that lacks a lot of the adjustments and features found elsewhere
+- Software lacks a lot of the adjustments and features found elsewhere

 Simagic first appeared in 2019 with their M10 direct drive wheelbase which we were not impressed with.
-The product had grainy force feedback compared to competitor belt driven products available at the time, and had a lot of build quality issues.
+The product had grainy force feedback compared to competitor belt driven products available at the time, and had several build quality issues.

-We have honestly been blown away with the improvements we’ve seen since the M10.
+We have honestly been blown away with the improvements we’ve seen since the M10, with the Alpha Evo series representing their most refined and value-oriented offering yet.

 Pros